Hozukii/linked-blog-starter-md/School/Extended Essay/EE images/EE structure.md

 	- must add value to the original investigation
 	- cannot be a simple change in the dependent variable
 	-
-### Tips and trickes
+### Tips and tricks
-- Proccess your data asyou collect them
+- Process your data as you collect them
 - Conclusion is only worth 2 marks - focus on your application of scientific ideas instead of how accurate your outcome is.